VedantJoshi1409/stockfish_nnue_probe/README.md

 Use the new probe.dll that is created

 ## Future plans
-- I plan to implement the Efficiently Updatable part of NNUE in the near future as well as clear documentation on how to easily implement it!
+- I plan to implement the Efficiently Updatable part of NNUE in the future as well as clear documentation on how to easily implement it!
 - Move some of the code into a singular file as some of the files have only a few lines of code kept from Stockfish
 #
 If you would like to report a bug or need help with installation/implementation, create a new issue or reach me at vedantjoshi1409@gmail.com!